MontiCore/montithings/applications/sensor-actuator-access/README.md

 Otherwise (if the compute method does not write data to that port), we only print "Sink: No data.".
-As this uses `std::cout` our C++ code also requires an include statement which we add with the `SinkActuatorPortInclude.ftl` template:
+As this uses `std::cout` our C++ code also requires an include statement which we add with the `TestActuatorInclude.ftl` template:
 ```
 #include <iostream>
 ```